rishabh3562/blog-backend-tut-js/README.md

-# Phase 3: Authentication & Authorization
+# Phase 4: Blog Features

-Welcome to Phase 3 of the Blog Backend Tutorial!
-Learn how to implement user authentication and authorization with JWT (JSON Web Tokens).
+Welcome to Phase 4 of the Blog Backend Tutorial!
+Learn how to implement core blog functionality with posts, validation, and authorization.

-## What's New in Phase 3
+## What's New in Phase 4

-- User registration and login functionality
+- Blog post CRUD operations
-- Password hashing with bcryptjs
+- Request validation with express-validator
+- Role-based authorization
+- Post ownership verification
+- Advanced filtering and search
+- View counter for posts
-- JWT-based authentication
+- Author population
-- Protected routes with middleware
-- User roles (user/admin)
-- Token-based session management

 ## Project Structure